hmcts/probate-back-office/README.md

 Configuration is set by default to be able to run in an npx created local environment without amendment.

 Config is by environment variables with defaults if not present.
 The .env file does not contain environment variables, and so default values will be used for local run.
-These can be found in src/test/config.cjs, and are used by codecept config file src/test/end-to-end/codecept.conf.cjs.
+These can be found in src/test/config.js, and are used by codecept config file src/test/end-to-end/codecept.conf.cjs.

 The tests are node.js and best run in vs code.
 A launch vs code configuration has been provided to run the yarn script test:fullfunctional (not to be confused with functional tests).

-To see if it's running ok, change config value TestShowBrowserWindow in config.cjs from false to true and the browser will show, allowing you to see what's going on.
+To see if it's running ok, change config value TestShowBrowserWindow in config.js from false to true and the browser will show, allowing you to see what's going on.

 The default test configuration runs all end to end tests, however, often we just want to run the ones that are failing.
-As a step towards running an individual test, a new env var has been added for local use: process.env.E2E_TEST_PATH (see config.cjs).
+As a step towards running an individual test, a new env var has been added for local use: process.env.E2E_TEST_PATH (see config.js).

 This defaults to './paths/**/*.js', which the Jenkins nightly build will use.
 However you can set this to a specific .js file path in src/test/paths to narrow down to a failing area.